open-telemetry/opentelemetry-specification/issue-management.md

     who work at different companies than the Collaborator.
   - For smaller or internal changes: 1 approval from a different company.
 - For `URGENT` issues:
-  - Collaborator: please provide initial assessment of the issues to OP ASAP or within 1 business day, whichever is earlier.
+  - Collaborator: please provide an initial assessment of the issues to OP ASAP or within 1 business day, whichever is earlier.
   - Reviewer: please review and provide feedback ASAP or within 1 business day, whichever is earlier.
-  - Collaborator: please provide an update and/or responses to review comments ASAP or within 1 business day, whichever is sooner.
+  - Collaborator: please provide an update and/or response to each review comment ASAP or within 1 business day, whichever is sooner.
 Merge should happen as soon as review criteria are met.
 - For non-`URGENT` issues
-  - Collaborator: please provide initial response or assessment of the issue to OP within 3 business days.
+  - Collaborator: please provide an initial response or assessment of the issue to OP within 3 business days.
   - Reviewer: please review and provide feedback within 3 business days.
-  - Collaborator: please provide update and/or responses to review comments within 3 business days.
+  - Collaborator: please provide an update and/or response to each review comment within 3 business days.
 Once all review comments are resolved, please allow 1-2 business days for others to raise additional comments/questions, unless the changes are fixing typos, bugs, documentation, test enhancements, or